HSF/hsf.github.io/_gsocproposals/2020/proposal_CMS-Monitoring.md

 outage, or schedule maintenance.

-We foresee that some sort of ML/AI tools may be required to identify and tag certain problems as well as apply various statistical tools to identify the anomalies and their recoveries.
+We foresee that some sort of ML/AI tools may be required to identify and tag certain problems, as well as apply various statistical tools to identify the anomalies and their recoveries.

 ## Task ideas